-Every country has its own laws around cannabis and it would behove you to learn what these are before you go touring around with your medicine in your backpack.
+Every country has its own laws around cannabis.
+Know before you put some ‘medicine’ in your backpack.

 There can be a lot of empty air between common sense and the law — especially when it comes to cannabis.
 The so-called ‘wacky weed’ has, for decades, been a tool of racism, prohibitionist policies and mental flights of fancy for lawmakers.